-“We need peace and we will pray for those who see the people of God as enemies to change their hearts,” he added.
+“We need peace, and we will pray for those who see the people of God as enemies to change their hearts,” he added.

-Rev. Thomas Agou, Dean of St. Andrew Church, Diocese of Bor, said at least 15 Episcopal Church pastors were killed in different areas within the Dioceses of Bor in mid January 2014 shortly after the war broke out in Juba.
+Rev. Thomas Agou, Dean of St. Andrew Church, Diocese of Bor, said at least 15 Episcopal Church pastors were killed in different areas within the Dioceses of Bor in mid-January 2014 shortly after the war broke out in Juba.

-The church leader noted that other two pastors from the same church were also killed in a road ambush laid by unknown gunmen along the Juba-Bor road in February 2015.
+The church leader noted that two other pastors from the same church were also killed in a road ambush laid by unknown gunmen along the Juba-Bor road in February 2015.

 Agou said six pastors were also killed inside different churches in Jalle and Wernyol areas when suspected cattle raiders from neighbouring Boma State attacked those two villages in 2016.

 “What can I say to those who do not respect the people of God like priests?
 What can I say?
-It shows that they don’t differentiate between people, they just kill anyhow based on ethnicity, especially if he hails from some tribes like Dinka and Nuer, they just kill, they do not care if he is a priest or not,”” said Agou.
+It shows that they don’t differentiate between people, they just kill anyhow based on ethnicity, especially if he hails from some tribes like Dinka and Nuer; they just kill, they do not care if he is a priest or not,”” said Agou.

 “We need peace in the country so that the killing can stop, people need to forgive each other and avoid cattle rustling and child abductions,” he added.